SilasBerger/cipherlock/device/README.md

 # Cipherlock Device
 ## Basic setup
 ### CLI setup
-- Install the appropriate MicroPython firmware on the device (https://github.com/SilasBerger/nodemcu-setup)
-- Create a virtualenv: `python3 -v venv venv`
+1. Install the appropriate MicroPython firmware on the device (https://github.com/SilasBerger/nodemcu-setup) 2 Create a virtualenv: `python3 -v venv venv`
-- Activate it: `source venv/bin/activate`
+3. Activate it: `source venv/bin/activate`
-- Install requirements: `pip install -r requirements.txt`
+4. Install requirements: `pip install -r requirements.txt`
-- Make sure `cldevice.py` is executable: `chmod +x cldevice.py`
+5. Make sure `cldevice.py` is executable: `chmod +x cldevice.py`

 ### Configuration and environment setup
-**Note:** During this initial setup, it is recommended to only connect a single device at to the host computer at a time, to avoid confusion between multiple devices.
+**Note:** During this initial setup, it is recommended to only connect a single device to the host computer at a time, to avoid confusion between multiple devices.

 To install a configuration file to the device, run: